 About the Cognitive Psychology Program

-The cognitive psychology program at Kent State University is comprised of an active and collaborative group of faculty and students whose research focuses on higher level cognitive processes such as learning and memory, automaticity, cognitive aging, cognitive and language development, reading and spelling, text comprehension, education, and metacognition.
-These research efforts include studies of normative cognitive functioning as well as attempts to understand how cognitive processes change with development across the lifespan, and how they are affected by brain injury and traumatic stress.
-A key theme is the generation of basic knowledge about cognitive processes and the application of that knowledge to real world issues and situations, such as the reliability of eyewitness memory and methods for improving student achievement.
+The cognitive psychology program at Kent State University is comprised of an active and collaborative group of faculty and students whose research focuses on higher level cognitive processes such as learning and memory, automaticity, cognitive aging, cognitive and language development, reading and spelling, text comprehension, and metacognition.
+Overarching themes involve investigating cognition with respect to lifespan development, law and eyewitness testimony, and to improving education.
+Accordingly, a key goal is the generation of basic knowledge about cognitive processes and the application of that knowledge to real world issues and situations, such as the reliability of eyewitness memory and methods for improving student achievement.

 The cognitive program maintains active laboratories with state of the art equipment for research and graduate training.
 Our newly renovated facility includes ample office and laboratory space for graduate students.
 Laboratory facilities include a Dual Purkinje eyetracker for studying online processing during reading, multimedia work stations for presenting stimuli and collecting data, computer-controlled experimental stations for testing participants, and interview rooms for testing adults and preschool children.
 Faculty and students conduct a sizeable amount of research with the Psychology Department's large pool of student participants.
 Many other studies are conducted with special populations such as children, older adults, and patients with cognitive disorders as a result of brain injury or trauma.

 Most graduates are employed in colleges and universities across the country, where they are engaged in research and teaching.
 Other graduates have pursued more applied goals and are employed in research institutes, laboratories, and human service settings.
 The chief aim of the program is to provide students with the skills and knowledge necessary to attain their own goals as researchers and teachers in psychology.